16 Best Small Towns in Colorado

 Of course, tourism found Breckenridge, thanks to its world-class skiing, restaurants, boutiques, nature trails, and hotels.
 No matter the time of year, Breckenridge is packed with things to do, from miles of hiking trails through wildflower-strewn meadows, to skiing one of the many peaks in the Tenmile Range.

-Breckenridge can also be used as a home base from which to go sightseeing in other nearby towns, like Frisco, Dillon, Silverthorne, and even Aspen and Vail.
+Breckenridge can also be used as a home base from which to go sightseeing in other nearby towns, like Frisco, Dillon, Silverthorne, and even Glenwood Springs, Aspen, and Vail.

 Accommodation: Where to Stay in Breckenridge